 Since each CPU executes its own program image, a memory area has to be allocated for each CPU's program image and stack.
 This is achieved by linking each CPU's RTEMS program at the start addresses of the CPU's memory area and setting stack pointer to the top of the memory area.
-E.g. for two CPU system, application running on CPU 0 could run in memory area 0x40100000 - 0x401ffff, while CPU 1 runs in memory area 0x4020000 - 0x402fffff.
+E.g. for two CPU system, the application running on CPU 0 could run in memory area 0x40100000 - 0x401ffff, while CPU 1 runs in memory area 0x4020000 - 0x402fffff.
 Shared Memory Support Driver allocates 4 KB buffer at address 0x40000000 for message passing (this area can not be used for applications).

 Each CPU requires its own set of standard peripherals such as UARTs and timers.
-In an MP system the BSP will automatically allocate UART 1 and timer 1 to CPU 0, UART 2 and timer 2 to CPU 1 and so on.
+In an MP system the BSP will automatically allocate UART 1 and GPT 0 timer 1 to CPU 0, UART 2 and GPT 0 timer 2 to CPU 1 and so on.
+When the default configuration does not meet the requirements or hardware setup a custom resource allocation can be setup using the driver manager, see below.